Aviazione Ausilaria per la Regia Marina

 CANT z506 Airone

-The "Heron", developed in 1937, was a torpedo bomber and a rescue aircraft highly appreciated because manageable, fast and solid.
-The Germans also used it from 1943 in Mediterranean, especially the Z506s soccorsio version.
-The talien specimens had a very visible livery, with variegated wings of red and white bands.
-These aircraft were operational as early as 1939, and 324 copies were released.
-Its qualities made it remained in service until the 50's.
-Defended by three light machine guns, these devices embarked a torpedo of 457 mm or 120 kgs. bombs.
-Powered by three Alfa Romeo 126 RC34 star engines of 750 hp, they could fly at 365 Km / h, and had 2000 km range.
+The "Heron", developed in 1937, was a torpedo bomber and a rescue aircraft highly appreciated because it was manageable, fast and rugged.
+The Germans also used it from 1943 in the Mediterranean, especially the Z506s soccorsio version.
+The talian ones had a very visible livery, with stripped wings in red and white bands.
+These aircraft were operational as early as 1939, and 324 were manufactured.
+Its qualities made it remained in service until the 1950's.
+Defended by three light machine guns, these were still able to carry a 457 mm torpedo or 1200 kgs. of bombs.
+Powered by three Alfa Romeo 126 RC34 radial engines of 750 hp, they could fly at 365 Km/h, and had a 2,000 km range.
 During their patrols on the Greek islands, they sank at least one British submarine.

 Caproni-Reggiane Re2000